Employment of Researchers

 Participation of Foreign Researchers in Scientific Research Projects Implemented by the RI.

 RI registered in the Register of Research Institutions are entitled to invite third-country nationals to participate in the scientific research projects implemented by them if the person has a doctor of science degree or a higher education degree necessary for the acquisition of a doctor of science degree.
-In such case, the research institution shall enter into an employment contract with the foreign researcher in which the conditions for the implementation of the research project are provided for.
+In such cases, the research institution shall enter into an employment contract with the foreign researcher in which the conditions for the implementation of the research project are provided for.
 The employment contract shall be signed by an authorised person of the scientific institution and the foreign researcher.
-The employment contract shall entered into for the time of the implementation of the scientific research project and may not exceed the term of validity of the temporary residence permit issued to the foreign researcher.
-The employment contract shall be terminated if the foreign researcher has been refused a renewal of the residence permit in Latvia or also it is cancelled.
+The employment contract shall be entered into for the time of the implementation of the scientific research project and may not exceed the term of validity of the temporary residence permit issued to the foreign researcher.
+The employment contract shall be terminated if the foreign researcher has been refused a renewal of the residence permit in Latvia or if it is cancelled.